Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Introduction

 \textbf{Related work and contribution:} The idea \textit{per se} of viewing communication as representation learning is also seen in previous work.
-For instance, the linguistic concept \textit{compositionality} is often regarded as \textit{disentanglement} \citep{Andreas19, ChaabouniKBDB20, Resnick0FDC20}. \footnote{ \citet{Resnick0FDC20} formulated the game objective as ELBO, but defined messages as fixed-length binary sequences and agents as non-autoregressive models, which is not applicable to the variable-length setting.
-Also, they do not discuss the prior distribution choice; seemingly they adopted Bernoulli purely for convenience. } Also, \citet{DBLP:conf/nips/TuckerLSZ22} formulated a \textit{VQ-VIB} game based on \textit{Variational Information Bottleneck} \citep[VIB,][]{DBLP:conf/iclr/AlemiFD017}, which is known as a generalization of beta-VAE.
+For instance, the linguistic concept \textit{compositionality} is often regarded as \textit{disentanglement} \citep{Andreas19, ChaabouniKBDB20, Resnick0FDC20}.
+Also, \citet{DBLP:conf/nips/TuckerLSZ22} formulated a \textit{VQ-VIB} game based on \textit{Variational Information Bottleneck} \citep[VIB,][]{DBLP:conf/iclr/AlemiFD017}, which is known as a generalization of beta-VAE.
 Moreover, \citet{DBLP:journals/corr/TaniguchiYTH22} defined a \textit{Metropolis-Hastings (MH) naming game} in which communication was formulated as representation learning on a generative model and emerged through MCMC.
-However, to the best of our knowledge, no previous work has addressed in an integrated way \begin{enumerate*}[label=(\arabic*)] \item the similarities between the game and (beta-)VAE from the generative viewpoint, \item the potential impact of prior distribution on the properties of emergent languages, and \item a computational psycholinguistic reinterpretation of emergent communication. \end{enumerate*} They are the main contribution of this paper.

-\textbf{Revisiting Variable-Length Setting:} Another important point is that, since \citet{ChaabouniKDB19}, most EC work on signaling games has adopted either the one-character-as-one-message or fixed-length message setting, avoiding the variable-length setting, though the variable-length is more natural.
-We revisit the variable-length setting towards the better simulation of language emergence.
+However, to the best of our knowledge, no previous work has addressed in an integrated way \begin{enumerate*}[label=(\arabic*)] \item the similarities between the game and (beta-)VAE from the generative viewpoint, \item the potential impact of prior distribution on the properties of emergent languages, and \item a psycholinguistic reinterpretation of emergent communication. \end{enumerate*} They are the main contribution of this paper.
+Another important point is that, since \citet{ChaabouniKDB19}, most EC work on signaling games has adopted either the one-character or fixed-length message setting, avoiding the variable-length setting, though the variable-length is more natural.
+We revisit the variable-length setting towards a better simulation of language emergence.